AleksisVejs/GlobeChallenger/README.md

 ### 🏛️ Capital Game:
   - Given a country and four capitals, you need to guess which capital is the correct one for the given country.
   - Accumulate points for each correct guess, but be cautious; incorrect guesses deduct points.
 Avoid reaching below zero points to stay in the game. 🏆

+## Points:
+  - If you are logged into the website, you have the chance to earn points from the game modes that offer them!
+  - Your accumulated points from each game mode can be viewed in your profile tab. 👤

 ## Educational Experience:
 Globe Challenger not only entertains but also enriches your understanding of world geography.
 It serves as an excellent tool for: